Death is inevitable and each individual is responsible for their own salvation

 Prophet Muhammad (pbuh) described Paradise as follow: “It is what the eye has not seen, nor the ear heard, nor ever flashed across the mind of man.’“

-God says in the Qur’an: “No soul knows what joy is kept in store for them as a reward for their labours.”
+God says in the Qur’an: “No soul knows what has been hidden for them of comfort for the eyes as a reward for what they used to do.”
 (Quran 32:17)

 - And for those who reject the signs: